Francesco Migliore

-Francesco Migliore (born 17 April 1988) is an Italian footballer.
+Francesco Migliore (born 17 April 1988) is an Italian former professional footballer who plays as a left back.

 Club career

 Lyon

 Born in Arezzo, Migliore began his youth career with French champions Olympique Lyonnais.
 He primarily played in Lyon's CFA.

 Mons

 Following the 2007–08 season, he went on trial with Mons and was eventually signed.

 Cremonese

 On 5 July 2018, he joined Serie B club Cremonese on a two-year contract.